jmcc-137/Proyecto_MYSQL/consultas.md

 FROM companies AS c
 LEFT JOIN rates AS r ON c.id = r.company_id
 LEFT JOIN quality_products AS qp ON c.id = qp.company_id
-WHERE r.company_id IS NULL AND qp.company_id IS NULL;
+WHERE r.company_id IS NULL OR qp.company_id IS NULL;

 ```